General information and occurrence

-Native sulfur deposits occur in the vicinities of Tarnobrzeg (Osiek, Baranów, Machów and Jeziórko deposits), Staszów (Solec and Grzybów deposits) and Lubaczów (Basznia deposit) in the northern part of the Carpathian Foredeep (map).
+Native sulfur deposits occur in the vicinities of Tarnobrzeg (the Osiek, Baranów, Machów and Jeziórko deposits), Staszów (the Solec and Grzybów deposits) and Lubaczów (the Basznia deposit) in the northern part of the Carpathian Foredeep (map).

-The native sulfur output has been significantly declining in the world economy for the last couple of years.
+The declining tendency of the native sulfur output has been significantly visible in the world economy for the last couple of years.
 The output of the native sulfur is expensive, therefore it is being replaced by the much cheaper sulfur obtained from the sour gas and oil fields.
-In Poland there are four sour gas and oil fields documented.
-Sulfur is recovered from BMB (Barnówko – Mostno – Buszewo), Cychry, Zielin and (temporarily) Górzyca.
+In Poland, there have been 4 sour gas and oil fields documented.
+Sulfur is recovered from the following fields: BMB (Barnówko – Mostno – Buszewo), Cychry and (temporarily) Górzyca.
 In 2021 the exploitation from the Zielin field ended, so in 2022 sulfur was not recovered.

-Sulfur occurs in the above mentioned areas in the form of fillings of fissures and small cavities in chemical Tertiary (Miocene-Torton) rocks, mainly post-gypsum limestones.
+The native sulfur deposits occur in the above mentioned areas in the form of fillings of fissures and small cavities in the chemical Tortonian sediments, mainly post-gypsum limestones.
 The content of sulfur in these rocks may reach up to 70% at the most, ranging from 25% to 30% at the average.
-The output of native sulfur is at present limited only to Osiek deposit where sulfur is mined from the surface using the Frasch hot water method.
-The Osiek mine remains the last active large native sulfur mine in the world.
-In 2017 there was the concession for the exploitation issued and the deposit development plan elaborated for Basznia-1 deposit which was allocated from the abandoned Basznia deposit.
+The output of the native sulfur has been carried out only from the Osiek deposit recently using the Frasch hot water method.
+In 2017, there was an exploitation concession issued and a deposit development plan approved for the Basznia-1 deposit.
+This deposit was allocated from the abandoned Basznia deposit.
 It resulted in the economic resources of the native sulfur growth by about 6 million tonnes.
-In 2018 the exploitation from this deposit did not start.
-Except for the exploitation from underground deposits, native sulfur is in small amount being obtained from the volcanic deposits.
+In 2019, the exploitation of the Basznia-1 deposit started.
+Except for the exploitation from underground deposits, the native sulfur is in small amounts being obtained from the volcanic deposits.
 The other sulfur source, regarding the protection of the natural environment, is the recovery of the sulfuric acid in the processing of copper ores and lead and zinc ores.
 Such recovery is of the limited economic importance.

 Table 1 shows resources and the current state of exploration and development of native sulfur deposits, whereas Table 2 shows similar data for deposits from which sulfur is obtained from the sour oil and gas fields.

-When documenting sulfur deposits the limit values of the parameters that define the anticipated economic resources are: the minimum sulfur content in the sample contouring the deposit of 10%, the minimum average sulfur content in deposits bed of 10%, the minimum deposit richness of 75m% and the maximum depth of deposit base of 400 m.
+During documentation of the native sulfur deposits, the limit values of the parameters that define the anticipated economic resources are: the minimum sulfur content in the sample contouring the deposit of 10%, the minimum average sulfur content in a deposit bed of 10%, the minimum deposit richness of 75m% and the maximum depth of deposit base of 400 m.

 Prepared by: Robert Bońda